exponea/exponea-ios-sdk/Documentation/setup.md

     carthage update exponea-ios-sdk --use-xcframeworks --platform iOS
     ```
 5. Open your Xcode project and navigate to your application target's settings.
 On the `General` tab, find the `Frameworks, Libraries, and Embedded Content` section.
-6. Open Finder, navigate to the `Carthage/Build` folder inside your project folder, and drag and drop every `*.xcframework` folder inside it to the `Frameworks, Libraries, and Embedded Content` section in Xcode.
+6. Open Finder, navigate to the `Carthage/Build` folder inside your project folder and drag and drop every `*.xcframework` folder inside it to the `Frameworks, Libraries, and Embedded Content` section in Xcode.
    ![XCFRameworks added to Frameworks, Libraries, and Embedded Content](https://raw.githubusercontent.com/exponea/exponea-ios-sdk/main/Documentation/images/carthage-xcframeworks.png)

 ### Swift Package Manager

-1. In Xcode, navigate to `Xcode -> Settings -> Accounts` and add your GitHub account if you haven't done so yet.
+1. In Xcode, navigate to `Xcode -> Settings -> Accounts` and add your GitHub account if you haven't already.
 2. Open `File -> Add Package Dependencies...`
 3. In the dialog that appears, enter the Exponia iOS SDK repository URL `https://github.com/exponea/exponea-ios-sdk` in the search box.
 4. In the `Dependency Rule` section, select the SDK version.